Clickport vs Cloudflare Web Analytics in 2026

 PDF and CSV export Cloudflare: ✗ Clickport: ✓

-The asymmetry hits hardest in four scenarios:
+The gap bites hardest in four places:

 Cookieless doesn't mean Schrems-free

-Cloudflare sits inside that same legal framework.
+Cloudflare sits inside that same framework.

 Jurisdictional exposure